 The Short Version

-Katy Tafoya is a teacher, a writer, a small business coach, a social media strategist and a solopreneur.
-She is the founder and editor of ConstantChatter, a premier community and blogsite for women.
+Katy Tafoya is a teacher, a writer, a small business coach and strategist, and a solopreneur.
+She is the founder of ConstantChatter, a premier community and blogsite for women.
 She is a former teacher by trade (though she still teaches), and holds a Masters Degree in Counseling with an emphasis on marriage and family.

 When she’s not in front of a computer, she can be found reading anything she can get her hands on, enjoying a good cup of tea or great glass of wine, networking with fabulous women or helping others create the strategies necessary to take their business to the next level.